appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 | `string` | `all`                       | false    |

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/9Q46nHI7Re5vHal9M8he"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/9Q46nHI7Re5vHal9M8he"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### after
 This property can be used to implement the pagination for `aggregations`.
 We use the [composite aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-composite-aggregation.html) of `Elasticsearch` to execute the aggregations' query, the response of composite aggregations includes a key named `after_key` which can be used to fetch the next set of aggregations for the same query.
 You can read more about the pagination for composite aggregations at [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-composite-aggregation.html#_pagination).